flojoy-ai/studio/CONTRIBUTING.md

     **COMMAND:** `COMMAND` is a scalar list of object.
 Where each object contains:

     `name:` Name of the node.
-    `key:` Node key.
-    `type:` Type of node.
-    `parameters:` Object of node parameters.
+    `key:` A string to identify the node which should be unique among other nodes.
+    `type:` A sub-category from `COMMAND_MANIFEST.ts` in `src/feature/flow_chart_panel/manifest/COMMAND_MANIFEST.ts`.
+    `parameters:` Parameters which node expects in it's function's parameter `params`.
+In ctrl panel to let users modify the parameters this manifest is used.
+It's an Object.
 Where for each key is a parameter name and value is an object of:
     - `type:` Type of parameter value.
     - `default:` Default value of the parameter.
     - `options:` Array of options if parameter is of `select` type

-2.  **Node Function** - A python function for the node.
-Place the function in right category folder in `/PYTHON/FUNCTIONS/`  directory.
-File name should be node name in uppercase.
-    In function body import `@flojoy` decorator from `flojoy_python` package :

-    ```bash
-        from flojoy import flojoy, DataContainer
-    ```
-    Use decorator before your function like:
-    ```bash
-        @flojoy
-        def FUNCTION_NAME(v, params):
-    ```
-    - `v`: Node inputs in `list` format.
-In other word, output of previous nodes.
-    - `params:` Current node parameters in `dict` format.

-    **DataContainer:** A python class that returns different type of data objects.
-A simple use of `DataContainer` is as follows:
-    ```code
-        x = 10
-        y = 15
-        return DataContainer(type='ordered_pair', x=x, y=y)
-        # {'type': 'ordered_pair', 'x': [10], 'y':[15] }
-    ```
- 3. **New Category** - If node belongs to a new category not exist in `PYTHON/FUNCTIONS` directory.
+ 3. **New Category** - If your node belongs to a category which doesn't have a corresponding folder in `PYTHON/FUNCTIONS` directory.
     - Create a folder with category name in uppercase inside `PYTHON/FUNCTIONS/` directory.
-    - Register that category under head category in `src/feature/flow_chart_panel/manifest/COMMANT_MANIFEST.ts` file in `section` array variable with category name and key.
+    - Register that category under proper parent category in `src/feature/flow_chart_panel/manifest/COMMANT_MANIFEST.ts` file in `section` array variable with category name and key.
     - In `jsonify_funk.py` file located in root directory add category folder name in `dirs` list variable.

  ---

 ### Running Automated Cypress E2E Test

-With your custom node you can create and test example apps.
-To do so:
-- Create a new flow chart with your node and save it by clicking on `save` on control bar.
-- Place your saved example app in `public/example-apps/` directory.
-- In `cypress/e2e/example_apps.spec.cy.ts` file add an object in `exampleApp` array as follows:
-    - `title`: name of the example app file.

-It will automatically generate a test for your example app, which will run on CI.
-You can test locally and save snapshot by running following script in terminal:
+Run:
 ```bash
     npm run test
 ```